 - Finale (Tema russo): Andante — Allegro con spirito

 In line with the style of the piece, the orchestra now switched to a dense and intense string sound, and to emphatic playing, full of verve and drive.
 Compared to the Schumann concerto, I felt a certain drop, either in the quality of the performance, and/or in the quality of the music.
 Maybe this was just because of the switch from a rarely played work to one that is well-known, maybe too popular?
 Or was it the piece’s simpler structure, the decrease in textural diversity?
-Or could it be that—despite the concentrated, apparently focused playing in the orchestra, the performance was maybe more coarse?
+Or could it be that—despite the concentrated, seemingly focused playing in the orchestra, the performance was maybe more coarse?
 Almost certainly, it was less precise and careful?

 I. Pezzo in forma di sonatina: Andante non troppo — Allegro moderato